 Book a tour or contact our registrar [email protected] to find out more.

-The HSC results and learning achievements of our Class of 2023 have been outstanding.
-We congratulate each young woman for her efforts.
-This affirms our longstanding tradition of academic and learning excellence for the past 90 years.
+The Danebank Class of 2024’s HSC results and learning achievements have been outstanding.
+We congratulate each young woman and celebrate the culmination of her efforts and endeavours of her Danebank journey.
+The school's academic results continue to affirm our longstanding tradition and heritage of academic and learning excellence.

 Some Highlights